 - Deterra Medication Disposal Pouches are available as supplies last at the Licking County Health Department.
 Call 740-349-6535 and ask for our Drug Overdose Prevention program.

 Manage Pain.
 Prevent Medication Abuse.

-Take Charge Ohio is more than a campaign – it’s an initiative to empower all Ohioans to work together to use pain medication safely.
+Take Charge Ohio is an initiative to empower all Ohioans to work together to use pain medication safely.
 Ohio is in the middle of an overdose epidemic and safe use of pain medication is a crucial part of the solution.
 All of Ohio is affected by this epidemic and it will take all of us to turn the tide.
-We are patients, family members, doctors, nurses, dentists, teachers, parents, children, people struggling with addiction, people in recovery, people in pain, and people who want to make a difference.
+We are patients, family members, doctors, nurses, dentists, teachers, parents, children, people struggling with substance use disorder, people in recovery, people in pain, and people who want to make a difference.
 While many of us come from different backgrounds, the one thing we have in common is that we are all Ohioans.
 It’s time to Take Charge, Ohio.

 - Pathways of Central Ohio 2-1-1 Crisis Hotline and Information Center/Resource Directory

 - Mental Health and Recovery for Licking and Knox Counties